carnivuth/carnivuth/content/technologies/navidrome/_index.md

 date: 2025-05-28
 ---

-# navidrome

- Here i will store some tips and tricks about [navidrome](https://www.navidrome.org/), a subsonic compatible musing streaming services that i use every day
+ [navidrome](https://www.navidrome.org/) is a subsonic compatible musing streaming service that relies on metadata to catalog a music library

 ## Manage metadata